KEY CORRIDORS

 mThe windows in a façade facing a street must be double-hung or casement type.
 Sliding windows are prohibited in a façade facing a street.

 mFrames of windows in façades facing a street must be at least 50 mm wide, and may be made from timber or aluminium.
-Glazing bars on the outside of the glass, matching the depth and profile of the frame,
+Glazing bars on the outside of the glass, matching the depth and profile of the frame, are encouraged.

 mThe colour of the frames may be natural timber, or finished in any light to moderate tone.
 Dark grey or black tones are prohibited.